-Taylor Swift Net Worth, The Scary Reason Why She May Be Avoiding The Spotlight
+Taylor Swift Net Worth: The Scary Reason Why She May Be Avoiding The Spotlight

 — Diet Coke (@DietCoke) May 11, 2016

-Presently aged 27, the “I Don’t Wanna Live Forever” singer has caused a fair amount of speculation on why she has been M.I.A. since Thanksgiving last year, before her recent Super Saturday Night performance in Houston.
-At the event, Taylor told the exhilarated fans in attendance that they were lucky, as they would be ‘attending 100 percent of this year’s tour dates’, because she was not going to have one this year.
+The “I Don’t Wanna Live Forever” singer, 27, has caused a fair amount of speculation on why she has been M.I.A. since Thanksgiving of last year, before her recent Super Saturday Night performance in Houston.
+At the event, Taylor told the exhilarated fans in attendance that they were lucky, as they would be “attending 100 percent of this year’s tour dates,” because she was not going to have one this year.

 Okay.
 Went to see @todrick in Kinky Boots tonight and you just need to go see it.
 Not trying to be bossy.
 But you need to.
 Congrats also to Haven Burton, Aaron C. Finley and the rest of that RIDICULOUSLY FLAWLESS CAST.